Luke Williams (baseball): International career

 In May 2021, Williams was named to the roster of the United States national baseball team for the qualifying tournament for the 2020 Summer Olympics.
 He started all four of Team USA's games and led the team with a .444 batting average (8–18), six runs scored, and six RBIs.

 Player profile

-Williams is a utility player who enjoyed playing in a variety of positions, which has made him a useful bench player for the Phillies.
-He was inspired to take on a "super-utility" role after learning that Ben Zobrist spent 14 years in MLB while playing whatever position was asked of him.
+Williams is considered a utility player; he was inspired to take on a "super-utility" role after learning that Ben Zobrist spent 14 years in MLB while playing whatever position was asked of him.
 Williams' versatility on defense, as well as his speed, have also drawn praise from retired Los Angeles Angels manager Mike Scioscia, who wrote a scouting report that complimented Williams' ability to "run and do a lot of different things".

 Personal life

 Williams has two brothers named Ike and Jake and a sister named Sami.
 Sami has played college softball for the Iowa State Cyclones, and in 2021, she became the first National Fastpitch Coaches Association All-American softball player in school history.